 - Any fees and taxes imposed on the money transmission by the licensee or its agent which are payable or have been paid by the sender, in the currency in which the money transmission is funded, using the terms “transfer fees” for fees and “transfer taxes” for taxes, or substantially similar terms.

-- The total amount of the transaction, which is the sum of subparagraphs 5 and 6, in the currency in which the money transmission is funded, using the term “total” or a substantially similar term.
+- The total amount of the transaction, which is the sum of subparagraphs E and F, in the currency in which the money transmission is funded, using the term “total” or a substantially similar term.